 Collaborative Connor loves to take his time making decisions.
 However, he’s not methodical like Anna; instead, he values others’ opinions and influences.
 Regardless of what the purchase is, he seeks help.
 Most B2B cases tend to be like Connor’s.
-Try answering as many questions as you can think of, and be patient when waiting for a response.
+Try answering as many questions as possible, and be patient when waiting for a response.

 How Can Buyer Personas be Used in Marketing?

 One of the core uses of a buyer persona is to help marketing teams generate appealing content for the target audience.
-If a prospective buyer sees your ad or social media page and feels that it’s personalized for them, they’re likely to make a purchase.
+If prospective buyers see your ad or social media page and feel that it’s personalized for them, they’re likely to make a purchase.

-Similarly, when sending marketing emails and newsletters, instead of using one generic chunk of text, marketers can write multiple versions, one for each buyer persona they’ve made.
+Similarly, when sending marketing emails and newsletters, marketers can write multiple versions, one for each buyer persona they’ve made, instead of using one generic chunk of text.